 • Diversity and inclusion

 It’s all about creating a work environment where employees express their issues in a healthy way.
-And through training, you can set a standard of conduct so employees know what you will and won’t tolerate.
+And through health and safety training, you can set a standard of conduct so employees know what you will and won’t tolerate.

 Emergency response

-Employees play a huge role in emergency response.
-Oftentimes, frontline workers are the first ones on an incident scene.
-Their ability to respond quickly and appropriately for different scenarios can have a major impact on the outcome of the situation.
+Employees play a critical role in emergency response.
+Indeed, frontline workers are often the first people on an incident scene.
+Moreover, their ability to react quickly and appropriately in different scenarios can strongly influence the outcome of the situation.

-Training workers on these topics will empower them to act when emergencies happen:
+Training workers on these health and safety topics will empower them to act when emergencies happen:

 Regulatory requirements aside, health and safety training can be whatever you want or need it to be.
-My best advice would be to conduct training all year round so safety stays top of mind.
-That, plus continuous review and improvement of your training materials, is a sure way to build a knowledgeable, proactive workforce.
+In addition, keep reviewing and improving your training materials continuously.
+As a result, you will build a knowledgeable and proactive workforce.